morrissey college of arts and sciences

 The Undergraduate Research Fellowships program enables students of at least sophomore status to gain firsthand experience in scholarly work by participating with a faculty member on a research project.
 Faculty members select students, and students receive a monetary award based upon the scope and duration of the project.
 Students do not receive academic credit for these fellowships.
 Their value lies in the close mentoring relationship students can form while working with a faculty member.
 All full-time undergraduates of at least sophomore status are eligible.
 Fellowships are available for the fall, spring, and summer semesters.
 For more information on the program and application deadlines, consult the website for the University Fellowships Committee, or inquire directly with faculty to express your interest in being involved in their research.

 Boston College students need to be aware, early in their undergraduate careers, of the fellowships and awards given on a competitive basis by national foundations.
 Fulbright Grants, Marshall Scholarships, Mellon Fellowships, National Science Foundation Fellowships, Rhodes Scholarships, and Truman Scholarships are among the major grants available.
-Some of these are available to Juniors and Seniors for undergraduate study.
+Some of these are available to juniors and seniors for undergraduate study.
 In order to have a realistic chance of competing for one of these awards, students need to plan ahead.
-The Department Sponsor for these fellowship opportunities is Vice Provost for Undergraduate Academic Affairs, Dr. J. Joseph Burns.
+Students interested in pursuing any of these opportunities should contact Dr. Jason Cavallari, the Associate Director of the University Fellowships Office.
 Many of these opportunities are especially for students planning a future in public service, so they are very appropriate for Political Science majors.
 In recent years, several of the Department's majors have been awarded Truman Scholarships, for instance.
 But early planning and preparation are important—the freshman year is not too early.